jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 test_assertion_error_w_none
 *********************************************************************************

 :ref:`None<what is None?>` is used when there is no value, it is the simplest :ref:`data structure<data structures>` in Python_.
-I can use assertions_ to test if something is :ref:`None<what is None?>`, this is useful when I want to check what value I am getting from some process or user input.
+I can use :ref:`assertions<what is an assertion?>` to test if something is :ref:`None<what is None?>`, this is useful when I want to check what value I am getting from some process or user input.

 For example,

-* if I have a process that changes something and does not return a value (it returns :ref:`None<what is None?>`), I can use an assertion_ to make sure that the process returns :ref:`None<what is None?>`
 * if I have people fill a form and I want to test for when they do not put anything in a place that needs something
+* if I have a process that changes something and does not return a value (it returns :ref:`None<what is None?>`), I can use an :ref:`assertion<what is an assertion?>` to make sure that the process returns :ref:`None<what is None?>`

 ----